quarkiverse/quarkus-pact/README.md

 Pact is a polyglot contract testing framework.
 You can read more about it here: https://pact.io/ This extension ensures Pact works will with Quarkus applications, including with continuous testing.

-To get started, add the dependency:
+To get started, add the dependencies.
+Choose a 1.x version for Quarkus 3, and a 0.x version for Quarkus 2.

 ### Provider tests